Speed bump

-Although speed bumps are effective in keeping vehicle speeds down, their use is sometimes controversial—as they can increase traffic noise, may damage vehicles if traversed at too great a speed, and slow emergency vehicles.
+Although speed bumps are effective in keeping vehicle speeds down, their use is sometimes controversial—as they can increase traffic noise, may damage vehicles if traversed at too great a speed (despite that being the point), and slow emergency vehicles.
 Poorly-designed speed bumps that stand too tall or with too-sharp an angle can be disruptive for drivers, and may be difficult to navigate for vehicles with low ground clearance, even at very low speeds.
 Many sports cars have this problem with such speed bumps.
 Speed bumps can also pose serious hazards to motorcyclists and bicyclists if they are not clearly visible, though in some cases a small cut across the bump allows those vehicles to traverse without impediment.

 Composition

 Each of these devices can be made from a variety of materials, including asphalt, concrete, recycled plastic, metal, or vulcanized rubber.
 Several trade-offs must be made when selecting the material for a new speed cushion.
 Traditionally most vertical deflection devices have been constructed of asphalt or concrete.
 Due to the rigidity and durability of these materials, they have more permanence and are more effective at slowing traffic.
 However, they can be difficult to shape and form into consistent forms and precise dimensions.

 Rubber products are pre-shaped to standard sizes to meet industry standards.
 Preformed rubber products are typically bolted down, making them easier to install or remove.
 Temporary bolt-down installations can be ideal for planners in testing the use and positioning of speed bumps before implementing them in a larger project.
 Bolt-down products can also be removed or relocated during winter snow periods—where speed bumps are easily concealed and may be damaged by snowplows.